 Tips for Croatia – What Croatian souvenirs to bring home

-Licitar Heart – this wooden red heart adorned with colorful designs is one of the best souvenirs from Croatia to gift to your sweetheart on special occasions.
-In old days, Licitar was made from a honey dough in Croatian handicraft families and was similar to gingerbread.
-The young men would give solicitor to women to show their affection.
+Licitar Heart – this wooden red heart adorned with colorful designs is one of Croatia’s best souvenirs to gift to your sweetheart on special occasions.
+In the old days, Licitar was made from a honey dough in Croatian handicraft families and was similar to gingerbread.
+The young men would give Licitar Hearts to women to show their affection.
 Today, Croats use small-sized Licitar Hearts as a Christmas Tree decoration.